 John Klette Jr. was born and raised in Covington, Kentucky by his parents Judge John H. Klette and Ruth Stephens Klette with his two brothers.
 He began work as a law clerk for his father at the age of 15 while attending Holmes High School.
 John attended the University of Cincinnati and received his Juris Doctorate degree from Chase Law School (now affiliated with Northern Kentucky University).
 He was admitted to the Kentucky Bar in 1942, before graduation, officially joining his father’s law practice at that time.

-John served in the Army Air Corps during World War II, as a B-17 pilot in 1943.
-He later flew the C-47 for the U.S. Air Force during the Korean Conflict in 1951.
+John served in the Army Air Corps during World War II, as a B-17 pilot in 1943 flying 51 missions.
+He later flew the C-47 for the U.S. Air Force during the Korean Conflict in 1951 completing 50 missions.
 John served in the U.S. military for 10 years, as part of the Air Force Reserve.
-John continues to practice law after more than 75 years, focusing on real estate, probate, estate and trust administration, and estate planning.
+In 2018 John was inducted posthumously in the Kentucky Veterans Hall of Fame to be recognized for his bravery and merits of service in the Airforce and in his community.
+John continues to practice law after more than 75 years, focusing on real estate, probate, estate and trust administration, and estate planning, he loved to mentor young attorneys.
 He served on the Board of Governors of the Kentucky Bar Association.
 John has served on the board of Highlands Cemetery Inc. of Ft.
 Mitchell, KY for over 40 years.
 He has also been a board member of the Cincinnati AAA, and Trustee of the Covington Ladies Home.
-John serves as an attorney for the Elsa Sule Foundation and on the executive and investment committees.
+John serves as an attorney for the Elsa Sule Foundation and on the executive and investment committees 2005.